mjs227/courses/graph-nlp-24/README.md

 At the beginning of the semester, each student will choose a reading for which they will lead the discussion ("Discussion Leader"): if you do not reach out to me to chose a reading, I will randomly assign you a paper.
 The Discussion Leader will:

 - **Summarize**: Discuss the authors' approach/methods, main findings, and any relevant background on the topic
 - **Critically analyze**: What is your opinion of the methods/findings of the paper?
 What should (or shouldn't) have been included?
+What limitations does this approach have?
 - **Field questions**: While you are *not* expected to cover every minute detail of the reading in your summary/analysis, you *should* know the paper well enough to be able to answer any questions your classmates might have (within reason, of course!).

 While you are not necessarily expected to create slides as Discussion Leader, sometimes visuals can help!
 Feel free to use a slide deck, if you would like.